 BioSpiritual Focusing (BSF) is all about the involvement of the body in the process of spiritual development and transformation.
 What follows here is a brief overview of the BSF process that will be supported by the supplemental pages in this section of the website that will address the process steps in more detail.

-The BSF flow can be best summarized in three steps: Noticing, Being with the Felt Sense and Nurturing.
+The BSF flow can be best summarized in three steps: Noticing, Being with the Felt Sense and Nurturing What Comes.

 The first step in the BioSpiritual process is to shift your awareness, “to notice” what it is you are carrying within your body – your “felt-sense” of what your body is holding in this moment.
 Depending upon circumstances, one can sometimes access this felt-sense directly.
 Most times, one needs to pause and clear one’s mind of all its distractions before one can become aware of the felt-sense within.

-Being with the felt-sense, the second step of the BioSpiritual Focusing flow, requires an act of self-compassion, an affectionate response.
+Being with the felt-sense with “0caring presence”, the second step of the BioSpiritual Focusing flow, requires an act of self-compassion, an affectionate response.
 When a felt-sense is perceived, the mind is going to want to immediately jump in and analyze it.
 It is going to want to fix or judge whatever is there.
-Instead of letting the mind do this, the focuser holds whatever the felt-sense is with an attitude of loving compassion and curiosity.
+Instead of letting the mind do this, the focuser holds whatever the felt-sense is with a visceral, 0loving compassion and curiosity.
 You figuratively say “hello” to the felt-sense and be with it in a non-judgmental and non-analytical manner.
 This is called a “caring-feeling presence”.
-Once you are aware of the felt-sense and hold it with the loving kindness of this “caring-feeling presence”, you move to the third step of BioSpiritual Focusing which is called Nurturing.
+Once you are aware of the felt-sense and hold it with the loving kindness of this “caring-feeling presence”, you move to the third step of BioSpiritual Focusing which is called Nurturing What Comes.

 As they unfold, some images or symbols arise and may create their own momentum.
 This is because the felt-sense is not an idea or concept.
 Your felt-senses are not fixed content but actual living experiences.
 Metaphorically we can say that felt-senses are not nouns, they are “verbs”.